Our Services

 Helpful Resources

-Emotional muscle loss is a hallmark of cataplexy in narcolepsy type 1 and signals an underlying neurological imbalance rather than mere emotional overwhelm.
+Emotional muscle loss—sudden weakness triggered by laughter, surprise, or strong feelings—is a hallmark of cataplexy in narcolepsy type 1.
+It reflects an underlying neurological imbalance involving hypocretin deficiency, not simple emotional overwhelm.

 Emotional muscle loss—sudden temporary weakness or "going limp" in response to strong emotions—is more than just a dramatic moment in movies.
 In neurology, it often points to cataplexy, a hallmark of narcolepsy type 1.
 Recognizing this as a true neurological sign is crucial for timely diagnosis and management.
 This guide explains what emotional muscle loss means, how it differs from emotional overwhelm in ADHD, and what you should do next.